UN Extends Haiti Mission for Another 12 Months After Peacekeeping Push Dropped

 Thomas-Greenfield said the Kenyan-led MSS has made “tangible progress” since the first contingent of 400 police officers from Kenya arrived on June 25, followed by a second group of 200 officers on July 16.

-However, she said more is needed as the country faces a “prolonged crisis aggravated by the activities of criminal gangs” and their violent attacks on the civilian population.
+However, she said, more is needed as the country faces a “prolonged crisis aggravated by the activities of criminal gangs” and their violent attacks on the civilian population.
 Initially, the mission was expected to have 2,500 officers from several countries.

 “First, additional financial contributions are urgently needed to support the MSS mission, and this resolution encourages voluntary contributions for support of the mission,” Thomas-Greenfield said.

 The United States and Ecuador initially sought to include language about a peacekeeping operation to be funded through member states’ assessed contributions.
-China and Russia opposed the effort to transform the MSS into a peacekeeping mission.
+China and Russia opposed the effort to transform the MSS mission into a peacekeeping mission.
 Both countries are permanent members of the U.N.
 Security Council and hold veto power.

 China and Russia Opposed Shift to Peacekeeping Mission